 Teaching assistants earn an average of $19,000 to $23,640 a year.
 Pay is higher (up to $30,000) in areas with a higher cost of living.

 Watch a video about a Vietnamese refugee who is a special education teaching assistant

 About the person

 Teaching assistant jobs are perfect if you enjoy working with children and if you want to be a teacher in the future.
-It’s also a good career if you are want to work with children with special needs (mentally or physically disabled children).
+It’s also a good career if you want to work with children with special needs (children with mental or physical disabilities).
 Your language skills will be valuable in teaching assistant jobs if you are working with newcomer students.

 Qualities you should have